vself-project/vself-near-metabuidl/README.md

 ## Concept

 Currently we came up with a simple concept of an on-chain lottery which distributes a certain amount of preminted NFTs.
-The other part of the effort is related to Near / Metamask integration as in [challenge presented](https://airtable.com/shrdNEynK25TGJ91h/tblTtriXzrEiCfpoy/viwGhGQTKiJ4L5JSG/recSnmCyJrMNKDUcz), so we are also trying to see if we can make this happen during hackathon.
+The other part of the effort is related to NEAR + Metamask integration as in [challenge presented](https://airtable.com/shrdNEynK25TGJ91h/tblTtriXzrEiCfpoy/viwGhGQTKiJ4L5JSG/recSnmCyJrMNKDUcz), so we are also trying to see if we can make this happen during hackathon.

 ### NEAR Contracts design